 The second data point—roller speed—was tougher.
 Different 7-Eleven locations use different makes and models of rollers, chosen from a list approved by the franchise.
 This particular roller had no identifying marks or branding, and the store attendant did not know what kind it was.

 But my local 7-Eleven had positioned a clock with a second hand right behind the roller grill, presumably for this express purpose.
 My companion and I chose a hot dog with a distinctive divot mark and timed ten full revolutions.
 We then used the “lap” timer on my phone to get a more precise measurement.
 After several trials, we compared notes, and came up with an average Big Bite treadmill speed of 7.53 rotations/minute.

 The third data point—maximum roller time—was the slipperiest of all.
 A dive into the 7-Eleven franchise agreement revealed that hot food served at every location must exhibit “compliance with all applicable laws, regulations and codes, including the U.S. Food & Drug Administration Model Food Code.”

-Although I didn’t doubt my local attendant, these numbers gave me pause.
-They simply didn’t match the prevailing cultural conception of gas station hot dogs.
+Although I didn’t doubt my local attendant, his response gave me pause.
+To me, the FSIS’s big shoulder-shrug came closer to matching the prevailing cultural conception of gas station hot dogs.
 I have seen other writers fondly refer to these snacks rolling “for indeterminable amounts of time,” “for hours on end,” and “from dawn until dusk, and then a little bit after dusk.”